jackocnr/intl-tel-input/README.md

 **initialCountry**
 Type: `String` Default: `""`
-Set the default country by it's country code.
+Set the initial country selection by specifying it's country code.
 You can also set it to `"auto"`, which will lookup the user's country based on their IP address - requires the `geoIpLookup` option - [see example](http://jackocnr.com/node_modules/intl-tel-input/examples/gen/default-country-ip.html).
+Note that the `"auto"` option will not set the initial country if the input already contains a number.

-If you leave `initialCountry` blank, it will default to the first country in the list. _Note that if you choose to do the auto lookup, and you also happen to use the [js-cookie](https://github.com/js-cookie/js-cookie) plugin, it will store the loaded country code in a cookie for future use._
+If you leave `initialCountry` blank, it will default to the first country in the list.

 **nationalMode**
 Type: `Boolean` Default: `true`